On this Day, We Respectfully Remember Steve Jobs

 A Look Back at Magic Moments

-The following compilation of photos was taken from Apple's brief video tribute to Steve Jobs October 5, 2012.
+Our photo compilation was derived from Apple's video tribute to Steve Jobs October 5, 2012.